 - No random event is rolled for during the Events Phase. - During the Admin Phase, each side receives half its normal number of Railroad Transport Points, and the River Transport Points markers are set at half their normal levels (round down in both cases as needed). - During the Admin Phase, both the KMT and Japan receive 6 CP, while the CCP receives 4 CP.
 The KMT receives 9 RP, 12 DEP, and 8 FEP.
-The CCP receives a single RP only on a successful Comintern roll [13.3.4] - No factory movement is allowed during the Factory Phase. - At the start of each of its activations, a side with on-map fleets receives half its normal number of Sea Transport Points. - As long as no combat has been declared since game start between Japanese and KMT units, Japanese units may ignore all KMT ZOCs when they move along the Chinwangtao-Tangku-Tientsin-Peiping railroad - The bridge between Hangchow (2106) and Shaohing (2105) is considered not to exist for any purpose on Turn 0. - HISTORICAL NOTE: This bridge was under construction when war began and was completed in September 1937. - Because of restrictions imposed by the Japanese government, Japanese units may move and attack within the five northern provinces of Hopeh, Chahar, Shantung, Suiyuan, and Shansi only on turn 0.
+The CCP receives a single RP only on a successful Comintern roll [13.3.4] - No factory movement is allowed during the Factory Phase. - At the start of each of its activations, a side with on-map fleets receives half its normal number of Sea Transport Points. - As long as no combat has been declared since game start between Japanese and KMT units, Japanese units may ignore all KMT ZOCs when they move along the Chinwangtao-Tangku-Tientsin-Peiping railroad.

+• The bridge between Hangchow (2106) and Shaohing (2105) is considered not to exist for any purpose on Turn 0.

+HISTORICAL NOTE: This bridge was under construction when war began and was completed in September 1937.

+- Because of restrictions imposed by the Japanese government, Japanese units may move and attack within the five northern provinces of Hopeh, Chahar, Shantung, Suiyuan, and Shansi only on turn 0.
 This restriction is cancelled in territories (and only in those territories) where a Japanese unit has previously been attacked during the turn.
 No IJN ground units, air units, and fleets can be activated before Turn 1, unless the KMT attacks any of them during Turn 0.
-Should any IJN unit be attacked, all IJN units may immediately be activated on turn 0.
+Should any IJN unit be attacked, all IJN units may immediately be activated on turn 0. - On turn 0 (only), both KMT and Japan can trace supply from cities if they have at least one (1) unit in that city.